gyulanemeth/bluefox.email/docs/personalization.md

 There are a few built-in variables you can use in your emails without needing to send them in your request.
 These are also available in campaigns.

 ### Contact's email address
-The most basic example is the contact's email address:
+The simplest example is the contact's email address:

 ```
 {{contact.email}}